-Btrfs (Technology Preview)
+BTRFS (Technology Preview)

-Btrfs^[1] is a local file system that is now available.
-It aims to provide better performance and scalability, including integrated LVM operations.
-For more information on Btrfs, refer to Chapter 4, Btrfs.
+BTRFS is a local file system that aims to provide better performance and scalability, including integrated LVM operations.
+This file system is not fully supported by Red Hat and as such is a technology preview.
+For more information on Btrfs, see Chapter 3, Btrfs (Technology Preview).